access-ci-org/access-shib-idp/README.md

 In the main "Clusters" window, click on the cluster that was created (e.g., `access-idp-1`).
 Then click on the Service under the "Service Name" column (e.g., `access-idp-1-Service-JGWEIBGIJEI-FargateService`).
-Click the "Update" button.
-Change the "Number of tasks" to 1, then click the "Skip to review" button.
-Finally, click the "Update Service" button.
-Back on the Cluster page, you should see that the "Desired tasks" column shows "1".
-Eventually, the "Running tasks" column will also show "1".
+Click the "Update Service" button.
+Change the "Desired tasks" to 1, then click the "Update" button.
+Back on the "Clusters" page, you should see that the "Tasks" column shows "1 Pending".
+Eventually, the "Tasks" column will show "1 Running".

 ## Test the Newly Deployed Stack